 To sum up

-In fact, many cats out there are fond of milk so much in spite of opposite truth with the digestive tracts.
+In fact, many cats out there are fond of milk so much in spite of the opposite truth with the digestive tracts.
 As you know, tons of formulated milk products are available for cats in stores.
 And, especially, most of them do not show any rate of lactose.
-As the cat treatment, there are two points which owners ought to remember all the time.
+As the cat treatment, there are two points that owners ought to remember all the time.
 It may come as no surprise to tell you many cat foods meet all demands for a balanced daily diet.
 Hence, there is no need to give your cats additional protein source like milk.

-Although the answer YES is given to the question “can cats drink lactose free milk”, please do not overdo it.
+Although the answer YES is given to the question “can cats drink lactose-free milk”, please do not overdo it.
 The limitation should be included here.
 In short, water had better be the first choice for liquid treatment so that your little cat owns a healthy digestive system.

-Find out more about what cats should eat and shouldn't at Cattybox!
+Find out more about what cats should and shouldn't eat at Cattybox!